 Open: House from end March-end Oct, 11am-5pm, Mon, Tue, Wed, Sat, Sun; Garden and tea-room same as house.

 National Trust property

-Note: We regret the National Trust does not allow interior photography.
+Note: We regret the National Trust did not allow interior photography when we visited.